 Remember when all you had to do was start all of your sentences with "Fairfax car accident lawyers" in order to be found on the internet?
 Just as Google has evolved, so have your potential clients.
 They are internet savvy.
 They use their Smartphones (hopefully not while driving!), and they are now able to recognize a decent firm versus an awesome firm simply based on website content.

-The new wave of SEO techniques involves focusing more on quality that on quantity.
+The new wave of SEO techniques involves focusing more on quality than on quantity.
 Repeating the same keywords over and over may get you the rankings you want for those keywords, but there are two flaws to this idea:

 - Not all potential clients search using the same keywords.